ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 ### Purpose

-This is the forwarded request to the contacted peer.
+This request is forwarded from the replying peer's finder to the replying peer.

 ### Inputs

-  * Same information as Peer Location Find Request (C)
+  * Same information as Peer Location Find Request (A)
-  * Additional route(s) (stack of routes for reversing the request)

 ### Security Consideration